nrkn/text-net-server/plan.md

 - easy to write

 extension is .txt

-filenames starting with _ should not be routed - they are reserved for eg wip views
+filenames starting with _ should not be routed - they are reserved for eg wip views, includes etc

-static/welcome.txt -> routes as /welcome
+- static/welcome.txt -> routes as /welcome
-static/cool-game/start.txt -> routes as /cool-game/start
+- static/cool-game/start.txt -> routes as /cool-game/start

 #### text formatting